hoontaeklee/bloght-Hugo/content/en/posts/Research_questions.md

 **Questions**

+- How important is the terrain effect?
 - How many TBMs consider complex elevation distribution such as in mountainous region?

-- Is considiering it **important?** Why the elevation matter for TBM?

 - How can MT be integrated into TBM?
 - How different are the characteristics of trees between MT and plain?
 - Which are the characteristics that show substantial uncertainty and need to be improved?

 After integrating MT into TBMs ...